Last updated on November 6th, 2021 at 06:09 pm

 Old Corfu town and Traditional villages

-The traditional villages that retain the traditional look are a tourist attraction too, especially attractive in our opinion are: Spartilas and Strinilas at the Mount of Pantokrator, old Sinies village, Lakones above Paleokastritsa, and various other villages of the north west interior.
+The traditional villages that keep their traditional look are tourist attractions too.
+Especially attractive in our opinion are Spartilas and Strinilas at the Mount of Pantokrator.

 Corfu neighboring small islands

-Of course no one who enjoy a holiday in Corfu should miss a visit to Paxos islands.
+Of course, no one who enjoys a holiday in Corfu should miss a visit to the Paxos islands.

-Paxos is an island that has been called one of the 20 most beautiful islands in the world, where among other things to see are the huge sea caves with turquoise waters, far larger and more beautiful than other similar Ionian islands caves.
+Paxos is an island that has been called one of the 20 most beautiful islands in the world.
+Here, among other things to see are the huge sea caves with turquoise waters.
+Far larger and more beautiful than other similar Ionian islands caves.

-Also a visit on the northern Diapontia islands, Othoni, Erikousa and Mathraki respectively, is a real experience, and gives the visitor a chance to glimpse another world, with a slower pace of life – a fascinating world to discover.
+Also, a visit to the Diapontia islands, Othoni, Erikousa, and Mathraki, is a real experience.
+It gives the visitor a chance to glimpse another world, with a slower pace of life – a fascinating world to discover.

-The name of the island is not Vidos as incorrectly reported by many, but “the island of Vido” and takes its name from a former owner called Guido Malipieri, Guido was simply paraphrased to Vido.
+The name of the island is not Vidos as incorrectly reported by many, but “the island of Vido”.
+Takes its name from a former owner called Guido Malipieri, Guido paraphrased to Vido.

 Holidays and nightlife

-In Corfu island there are places with nightlife for every taste, fun purely for young people both local and tourists, and night life for purely Greek tastes.
+In Corfu island, there are places with nightlife for every taste.
+Fun for young people both locals and tourists, and nightlife for Greek tastes.

-These places are mostly in the north of the city, but everywhere you will find bars for those who love good music and all kinds of restaurants offering culinary treats.
+These places are in the north of the city.
+But everywhere you will find bars for those who love good music.
+Also, all kinds of restaurants offer culinary treats.

 Using a car is not essential, although it can be very useful if you want to see as much as possible.

-Whatever your tastes are, Corfu certainly can be your favorite Holidays destination, Corfu is an island of huge interest and endless natural resources, an island that offers high quality holiday standards in a variety of locations with natural beauty.
+Whatever your tastes are, Corfu can be your favorite Holiday destination.
+Corfu is an island of huge interest and endless natural resources.
+An island that offers high-quality holiday standards in a variety of locations with natural beauty.